 Cleaning removes contaminants that can lead to long-term damage if left untreated.
 Regular deck and fence maintenance helps ensure a longer lifespan for your outdoor structures.

-A Personal Story: The Deck That Almost Didn’t Survive Winter
+A Personal Story: The Fence That Turned Green

 2. Inspect and Repair Damage